 All Year 13 and Year 14 students at St Louis have a timetabled period of Careers Education each week.
-A variety of presentations and information seminars take place facilitated by Industry/Business Representatives, Sentinus, Higher Education Institutions, Business Mentors and Entrepreneurs, Young Enterprise NI, Student Finance and Welfare Services and Past Pupils.
-Information about Career Events, Outreach Opportunities at Universities and Colleges and Work Experience schemes are posted on the St Louis Twitter and Facebook pages and emailed to students via their C2kni email account.
+A variety of real and virtual presentations and information seminars take place facilitated by Industry/Business Representatives, Sentinus, Higher Education Institutions, Business Mentors and Entrepreneurs, Speakers for schools, School employer Connections, Student Finance and Welfare Services and Past Pupils.
+Information about Career Events, Outreach Opportunities at Universities and Colleges and Work Experience schemes are posted on the St Louis Facebook page, emailed to students via their C2kni email account, and posted on Google Classroom.

-Students are encouraged to attend Open Days at universities as well as relevant university faculty information seminars and specific career related workshop events.
+Students are encouraged to attend virtual Open Days at universities as well as relevant university faculty information seminars and specific career related workshop events.
 In Year 13 St Louis works in partnership with Charter NI and a range of NI companies to help support students seeking relevant work experience placements.
 Students are given leave from timetabled classes throughout the year to engage in relevant, meaningful work placements as companies and businesses often run work placements at various times and operate a competitive selection process.
-It is also possible to consider work shadowing/ work placement on days designated as staff days on the school calendar and advisable to organise a period of work placement in mid-June after the exam period.
+It is also possible to consider work shadowing/work placement on days designated as staff days on the school calendar and advisable to organise a period of work placement in mid-June after the exam period.
+[Covid restrictions apply]